Check to see if your refund has been issued at anytime!

 - You will not be able to pick up any checks at the Bursar's office

-- If you want your refund directly deposited that week, you must set-up Direct Deposit before 12 am Monday of that week
+- If you want your refund directly deposited, you must set-up Direct Deposit before 12 am Monday of disbursement week.

 - If you choose Direct Deposit, your refund will be deposited into your bank account 2-3 business days after the refund is generated.
 (Excluding disbursement of Federal Parent PLUS Loans and dropped classes originally paid by credit card.)